wriyansh/Discord-Nuker-V2/README.md

 .rename <text> - Rename everything in server
 .leave - Leave the guild(don't use)

-Store the bot token in config.json file
+Store the bot token in settings.json file

-The prefix could be changed from config.json file.
+The prefix could be changed from settings.json file.

+In the Allowed User Id add the user id of the account from which the cmds would be executed.

 Key is "Riyu"